Terasology/TutorialWorldGeneration/docs/advanced/facets-across-borders.md

 A facet is one of these things.
 What does this have to do with our dear game Terasology you ask?
 Well, 3D-worlds are as you know not plain 3D fields with only dirt!
 The worlds contain objects, have properties and so on.
 One 'facet' of the world might be the biomes.
 Another one could be where that certain fruit grows.

 **What is a FacetProvider?**
-A FacetProvider is, as the name itself says, a class that providers the world with the appropriate facet for a certain region.
+A FacetProvider is, as the name itself says, a class that provides the world with the appropriate facet for a certain region.
 What you typically do in here is scan through the blocks and check for a condition.
 If that condition is true, you do something, such as placing a facet on that particular coordinate which you scanned through.

 **What is a Rasterizer?**
-This is where it gets intresting.
+This is where it gets interesting.
 A rasterizer is what interprets the Facet data.
 The rasterizer is where you place the blocks in the world.

 Simple enough?
 Well, let's get started with some tips on how to make some more complex shapes, such as pyramids.
 Let us start with a problem definition, what do we want?